-#6 on The Funniest '80s Moviessee more on National Lampoon's Christmas Vacation
+#19 on The Most Rewatchable Moviessee more on National Lampoon's Christmas Vacation

 The key to faking out the parents is the clammy hands.
 It's a good non-specific symptom.
 A lot of people will tell you that a phony fever is a dead lock, but if you get a nervous mother, you could land in the doctor's office.
 That's worse than school.
 What you do is: you fake a stomach cramp, and when you're bent over, moaning and wailing, you lick your palms.
 It's a little childish and stupid, but then, so is high school.